Fourth wall: Breaking the fourth wall

-Breaking the fourth wall refers to any moment where this convention is violated.
-This may include actors speaking directly to the audience, acknowledging the fiction of the play, or referencing themselves as characters.
-Such moments draw attention to the otherwise invisible wall, making them a form of metatheatre.
-A similar metareference occurs when actors in television or film make eye contact with the camera, momentarily suspending the usual convention of ignoring it.
-The phrase "breaking the fourth wall" is now used broadly in reference to similar moments across various media, including video games and books.
+A similar metareference occurs when actors in television or film make silent eye contact with the camera, momentarily suspending the usual convention of ignoring the camera.
+Such techniques are employed for a variety of storytelling reasons such as for humor, shock, audience engagement, philosophical or thematic reasons, etc. The phrase "breaking the fourth wall" is now used broadly in reference to similar moments across various media, including video games and books.